Woman became first in Miss England's 94-year history to compete without makeup

-Speaking about her experience, Melisa said: "It was quite a daunting experience but so amazing to win this way.
+The student, who attended King's College London during the contest, explained: "It was quite a daunting experience but so amazing to win this way.

 "It means a lot to me as I feel many girls of different ages wear makeup because they feel pressured to do so.

 “If one is happy in their own skin we should not be made to cover up our face with makeup.